|Revision Date||May 1, 2020|

-When DFPS purchases goods or services through the use of a HHS master contract, reporting a vendor’s negative performance must be coordinated with HHS-PCS.
+When DFPS purchases goods or services through the use of a HHS master contract, reporting a vendor’s performance must be coordinated with HHS-PCS.

 Best value criteria considerations used in the original procurement are required information for reporting vendor performance.
-The contract manager must consult all agency personnel who have significant involvement with the contract, including the contract developer and the end user, to determine the best value criteria evaluation.
+The contract manager must consult all agency personnel who have significant involvement with the contract, including the contract developer and the end user.

 DFPS staff must report the following:

 - Satisfactory and exceptional performance - at contract closeout or termination.
 For example:

 - Delivery in advance of due dates;